-- 61. Upon information and belief, Pure and Caesars sought to help Jones escape civil and criminal liability for his actions. - /// 27

-- 62. In violation of its own procedures, Pure's security staff did not detain Jones, contact the police, conduct any investigation, preserve any evidence, or properly document the attack. - 63.
+- 64. Upon information and belief, Pure and Caesars sought to help Jones escape civil and criminal liability for his actions. - 65.
+In violation of its own procedures, Pure's security staff did not detain Jones, contact the police, conduct any investigation, preserve any evidence, or properly document the attack. - 66.
 Pure also attempted to keep Michelle from filing a police report and obtaining any medical treatment.

+i.
 Michelle Received No Assistance from Pure.

-- 64. Following the attack, Michelle informed Pure's staff that she wanted to file a police report and that she had sustained serious injuries. - 65.
-Although Bondy told Michelle that he was calling the police, neither he nor anyone else notified the police or Caesars' security staff. - 66.
-Upon information and belief, Las Vegas Metro Police Department had officers stationed inside of Caesars Palace and Pure's security staff had the ability to communicate with both Caesars' security and Metro. - 67.
-Upon information and belief, Pure led Michelle to believe that its staff had contacted the police to prevent her from placing the call herself. - 68.
-Thinking that Pure had called the police, Michelle lay on the stockroom floor for the remaining three hours of her shift waiting for the police to take her statement. - 69.
-During this time, Michelle continued having difficulty breathing, lost consciousness for several short periods, and experienced severe pain in her chest, neck, and head. - 70.
-Although Michelle explained to security guard Walker that Jones had choked her and she still could not breathe, Pure did not provide Michelle with any medical attention, call an ambulance, or drive her to the hospital. - 71.
-Upon information and belief, Caesars always has paramedics on-site, but Pure failed to contact the paramedics for her. - 72.
-Instead, Walker told Michelle that she was just experiencing an adrenalin rush and that all she needed was a good night's sleep.
+- 67. Following the attack, Michelle informed Pure's staff that she wanted to file a police report and that she had sustained serious injuries. - 68.
+Although Bondy told Michelle that he was calling the police, neither he nor anyone else notified the police or Caesars' security staff. - 69.
+Upon information and belief, Las Vegas Metro Police Department had officers stationed inside of Caesars Palace and Pure's security staff had the ability to communicate with both Caesars' security and Metro. - 70.
+Upon information and belief, Pure led Michelle to believe that its staff had contacted the police to prevent her from placing the call herself. - 71.
+Thinking that Pure had called the police, Michelle lay on the stockroom floor for the remaining three hours of her shift waiting for the police to take her statement. - 72.
+During this time, Michelle continued having difficulty breathing, lost consciousness for several short periods, and experienced severe pain in her chest, neck, and head. - 73.
+Although Michelle explained to security guard Walker that Jones had choked her and she still could not breathe, Pure did not provide Michelle with any medical attention, call an ambulance, or drive her to the hospital. - 74.
+Upon information and belief, Caesars always has paramedics on-site, but Pure failed to contact the paramedics for her.

-73. After the club closed at 4:00 a.m., Michelle continued to wheeze heavily and wa so dizzy that she could not walk without assistance.

-- 74. After the lights came on, Michelle found General Manager, Ian Farr, at the main bar and told him about the attack. - 75.
-Farr stated that he was not aware of the incident, and notwithstanding her injuries, had Pure's security staff walk Michelle to her car so she could drive herself home. - 76.
+- 76. After the club closed at 4:00 a.m., Michelle continued to wheeze heavily and was so dizzy that she could not walk without assistance. - 77.
+After the lights came on, Michelle found General Manager, Ian Farr, at the main bar and told him about the attack. - 78.
+Farr stated that he was not aware of the incident, and notwithstanding her injuries. had Pure's security staff walk Michelle to her car so she could drive herself home. - 79.
 When leaving Pure, Michelle was dizzy, disoriented, and confused.